The King is Ed

 And the guitar-playing ...

-It isn't the pyrotechnics - although listen to the lead breaks on I'm the One or Ice Cream Man and imagine Maxim Vengerov playing them at Carnegie.
+It isn't the pyrotechnics - although listen to the lead breaks on I'm the One or Ice Cream Man and imagine Maxim Vengerov playing them on a violin at Carnegie.

 It isn't the sense of fun - although it's present throughout.
 Even the guitar playing sounds like someone having the most fun they could possibly have because they’re playing the guitar.